BYRIO/krita-webdoc-zh/user_manual/getting_started/basic_concepts.rst

 :ref:`transformation_masks`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Like filters, transforms can be applied as a non destructive operation that is part of the layer stack.
+Like filters, transforms can be applied as a non-destructive operation that is part of the layer stack.
 Unlike filter and transparency masks however, transform masks can't be driven by a grayscale image, for technical reasons.

 You can use transform masks to deform clone and file layers as well.